sillsdev/lang-font-picker/README.md

 You can use Nx generators to jump-start a new application, component, hook, etc., such as with https://nx.dev/nx-api/react/generators/component.
 When first executing a `nx generate ...` or `nx g ...` command, use the `--dry-run` flag to see what files will be created or modified.

+## Versions and Releases

+See https://nx.dev/features/manage-releases for how to use `nx release` to:

+- Update version number across all projects;
+- Auto-update the CHANGELOG;
+- Release the new version of all projects.

 ## ToDo: Set up CI!

 Nx comes with local caching already built-in (check your `nx.json`).
 On CI you might want to go a step further.